alysiawon/Kickstarter-Analysis/README.md

 ## Analysis and Challenges

 Data preparation include sorting, filtering and formating the Kickstarter dataset helped to convert the data into a readable and easy to use format.
-Insight are generated on the Kickstarter Analysis spreadsheet.
+Insight are generated on the <a href="Kickstarter_Challenge.xlsx">Kickstarter Analysis spreadsheet</a>.

-<a href="Kickstarter_Challenge.xlsx">title_of_another_file</a>

 ### Analysis of Outcomes Based on Launch Date